 ~/Library/Caches/ directory in your Home folder.
 This directory is where programs are supposed to store cache files.
 Cache files are files that programs can recreate by redownloading them from the internet or by performing a local operation on another set of files.
 The directory is excluded by Time Machine and other back-up programs.
 Cache files are generally not considered to be valuable.
 You safely delete these files without losing any valuable data.

-Various tutorials will advise you to quit every program and delete the contents of this cache directory if you’re running out of storage space.
+Many online tutorials will advise you to quit every program and delete the contents of this cache directory if you’re running out of storage space.
 It’s well-known in the Mac professional community.

 Then there’s another “user cache” directory called